 With few exceptions, everyone needs to have health insurance.
 Whether you're unemployed, self-employed, an early retiree, between jobs, or a student, it’s highly likely that you are required to have health insurance.
 Because of Health Care Reform and the Affordable Care Act, you can choose the insurance plan that best fits your needs.
 Learn more about Health Care Reform

 If you're on a tight budget, you may be worried about the cost of healthcare.
 Depending on your annual household income level and household size, you might qualify for federal financial assistance to lower the cost of your health insurance.
 Learn more about Federal Financial Assistance and find out if you qualify

-Understanding "Metal" or "Coverage" Levels
+Understanding Marketplace Insurance categories or "Metal" Levels